 The author, Ken Miller, runs the Ken Miller Group, which works with consumer products companies to help focus, guide and inspire their new product and package development efforts.
 The KMG methodology leverages input from all stakeholders to drive team consensus on a strategic direction for development.
 Contact Ken firstname.lastname@example.org visitwww.kenmillergroup.com

 Welcome to a new columnIn this issue, we're initiating a new column by Ken Miller called Insight for Innovation*.
 Every so often, Ken will investigate consumers' perspectives on package structures in various categories.
 In an exciting first for this (or perhaps any) publication, Ken will interact directly with target consumers to uncover unrecognized needs and opportunities and then propose a design direction for package innovation.
 For this column, Ken worked with Fieldwork Research to recruit several target consumers and conduct in-home ethnographic observations of true cleaning occasions.

 We don't intend this to be a comprehensive assessment of a given category.
 Instead, our goal for this new column is simply to illustrate how innovation tools can identify opportunities that help focus your package development activities.

 We hope you find this and future columns to be informative.
-If you'd like to suggest a product category for future exploration, please e-mail our senior editor Pauline Hammerbeck at email@example.com.
+If you'd like to suggest a product category for future exploration, please e-mail our senior editor Pauline Hammerbeck email@example.com.